polixir/RLAssistant/README.md

 ## Workflow

-We build an example project for integrating RLA, which can be seen in ./example/simplest_code.
+We build an example project to include most of the features of RLA, which can be seen in ./example/simplest_code.
 Now we summarize the steps to use it.

 ### Step1: Configuration.
 1. We define the property of the database in `rla_config.yaml`.
 You can construct your YAML file based on the template in ./example/simplest_code/rla_config.yaml.